SK-8835, SK-8840 & SK-8845 pointing stick & UltraNav keyboards

 Original type

 The original implementation (Synaptics P/N 920-000312-01) is the same design found on most contemporary IBM Model M-e PS/2 ANPOS and CANPOS Keyboards.
-It is a discrete module that is mounted onto the keyboard assembly's backplate.
+It is a discrete module that is mounted onto the keyboard assembly's base plate.
 The sensor assembly is covered by a rubbery material and an adapter that allows standard IBM/Lenovo nub caps to be used.
 The module connects to the keyboard's controller card via a 10-pin flex cable - presumably, four pins are used for connecting to the keyboard controller card's IC and the other 6 are used for connecting the three mouse buttons dedicated for the TouchStyk.
 Due to the fact this module appears in both PS/2 and USB SK-8835/884x family keyboards (and the aforementioned PS/2 ANPOS and CANPOS keyboards), it appears this module is always a PS/2 device and that the controller card on the USB keyboards simply converts from PS/2 to USB for the host computer.

 Revised type